 Invasive plants can degrade the ecological integrity of wildlands, and land managers employ a range of tactics to reduce this damage.
 While controlling established infestation is important, prevention is the most cost-effective approach to reduce this damage.
 This manual presents a set of voluntary guidelines and ready-to-use checklists to help those managing wildlands in California to prevent the accidental spread of terrestrial invasive plants.

-This manual can be purchased and mailed for $10.
-It is also available as a free download.
+When the store reopens, this manual will be available for purchase at $10.
+For now, this manual is only available as a free download.
 Click here for a PDF of BMP for Land Managers.

 - Prioritizing BMP Implementation